proudtobe1/ai-ops-framework/README.md

 ### 5. Extend the Framework
 Add your own workflows, templates, or system models to customize the framework for your organization.

-*A modular, AI‑forward operational system for modern organizations*
+*A modular, AI‑forward operational system for modern organizations.*

-The **AI‑Ops Framework** provides a structured, modular approach for integrating AI into daily operations, decision‑making, and organizational workflows.
-It is designed for operators, Chiefs of Staff, founders, and cross‑functional leaders who want to run faster, clearer, and more consistent operations using AI as a force multiplier.

-This repository includes documentation, workflows, templates, and system models that can be adapted to any organization.

 ---

-## 🚀 Purpose
+## 🎯 Purpose

 The framework exists to solve a simple problem: